lexithomas/Lexi_Portfolio/README.md

 ## Situation

-The project seeks to understand cyberattacks through the analysis of honeypot data, aiming to unveil patterns in attack occurrences based on time.
+The project seeks to understand cyberattacks by analyzing honeypot data to unveil patterns in attack occurrences based on time.

 ## Task